All about Android developer options. Guide to get the best out of Android Developer android feature.

 The question that we will try to solve here is what all Android developer options are for and what their function is.
 A list to try to quickly discern what we can be useful and understand all the possibilities we have in our Android, whatever the manufacturer.

 Take bug report

 This option can be used in two ways, but both for the same purpose: an interactive report and a full one.
 It is too elaborate a document of text with much information that shows the general operation of the mobile and it allows knowing if something is failing.
 Very useful when we have a problem and we want to share information in some forum or web for us to solve it.

 If we connect our Android to the PC and we have activated the USB debugging, we can through ADB commands make a backup of our Android.
 Through this option, we can also create a password for that backup to be encrypted and only accessible by us.

 A very clear choice.
 If we activate it the screen will never go into rest while we are loading, very useful if for example we see a movie from the mobile or the tablet and we do not want it to go out.

 Enable Bluetooth HCI snoop log

-Through here we can enable via Bluetooth a developer or security expert can analyze the Bluetooth HCI (Host Controller Interface).
+Through here we can enable HCI snoop log via Bluetooth.
+A developer or security expert can analyze the Bluetooth HCI (Host Controller Interface) with this option.
 If it is activated a package is generated in the device in the path (/sdcard/btsnoop_hci.log) and from there with tools like Wireshark can be analyzed.